.png)

 Planning Your Visit

 Lien Wu Chiao Lamb Soup is located at No. 361, Zhongzheng Road, Xinhua District, Tainan City.
 Xinhua sits outside the main tourist circuit, so reaching it requires either a car, scooter, or a bus from Tainan's central station, making it more naturally suited to a dedicated half-day trip than a walk-in stop between sights.
 The $ price range means the meal will not strain any travel budget, and the near-5,000-review volume on Google suggests a consistently busy operation that draws from the surrounding community rather than from passing tourism.
-No booking method is listed, and given the counter-service nature of operations in this category, walk-in is the standard approach.
+Walk-in service is the standard approach.
 Arriving during off-peak hours between main meal periods is generally the practical approach for high-volume stalls of this kind in Taiwanese markets.